enthought/traitsui/_sources/traitsui_user_manual/themes.txt

 file containing alpha information.
 That is, the interior of the rectangle is not gray, but transparent, with a thin alpha gradient shadow around its edges.

-Themeable Traits UI Elements
+Themeable TraitsUI Elements
 ----------------------------

-Theme information can be applied to the following classes of Traits UI objects:
+Theme information can be applied to the following classes of TraitsUI objects:

 - :term:`Group`
 - :term:`Item`